spiral/docs/stempler/components.md

 ```

 ### PHP in Components
 You can not only inject values into plain HTML but also inject source code into component PHP.
-This can be achieved
+It can be achieved
-using AST modification of underlying template via marco function `inject("name", default)`.
+using AST modification of the underlying template via macro function `inject("name", default)`.

 > The injection will automatically extract the variable or statement from the passed `{{ echo }}`, `<?php $variable ?>`
 > or `<?=$variable?>` attributes.